getlipa/wild/README.md

 The chameleon can change its color very quickly, it knows everything about exchange rates.
 So it will fetch fiat exchange rates for you.

-## Mole
-The mole lives within channels and knows everything about them.
-Therefore, it is the perfect agent to deal with a users channel states.
-It stores a users *channel manager* and *channel monitors* in encrypted form in the GraphQL backend and always returns the latest state of them when requested.

-*Caution: The library does not encrypt the data itself.
-It expects to retrieve the data in an already encrypted form.*

 ## Crow
 Crows are known for their love to collect stuff.
 The library allows to register for and list withdraw collect offers (e.g. Lightning Address).